Working principle of an Field Effect Transistor

-If You want to know more about these two types continue reading this lecture.
+If You want to know more about these two types continue reading this article.

 Enhancement MOSFET (E-MOSFET) Operation

 Figure-1 explains the structure of enhancement MOSFET.
-For the sake of simplicity we are considering n-channel MOSFET.
+For the sake of simplicity we are considering n-channel.
 The working of p-channel enhancement MOSFET is opposite to it.

 The body of the E-MOSFET is made of p-type material which is also known as substrate.
 The body terminal and the source are usually connected internally.
 The n-type source and drain are diffused into the body of MOSFET.